VulcanJS/vulcan-docs/source/tutorial-framework.md

 Even though we have a schema, we can't actually query for a document yet because we don't have any **query resolvers**.
 In a nutshell, a resolver tells the server how to respond to a specific GraphQL query, and you can learn more about them in the [Resolvers](/data-layer.html#resolvers) section.

-In this case we want to create two resolvers: one to take in a `terms` object (which will specify the query terms used to select, filter, and sort the results) and return a list of documents, and one that returns the total number of documents matching these query terms.
+Let's start simple.
 Create a new `resolvers.js` file inside `modules` and add:

 ```js
 const resolvers = {